 3.00 credits.
-A study of the chemical and physical characteristics of marine ecosystems and the functional adaptations of marine organisms to those systems.
+A study of the chemical and physical characteristics of marine ecosystems and the functional adaptions of marine organisms to those systems.
 Representative marine communities including rocky intertidal and coral reefs are examined in detail.
-The impacts of humans on marine environments also are discussed.
-Prerequisite(s): Eight credit hours of biology and four credit hours of chemistry.
+Prerequisite(s): BIO 111.
 Hours: 3.
 Spring semester, alternate years.